 If you’re granted subordination, the IRS will agree to give your mortgage company, or other creditors, rights to that first cut.
 This decision can make it easier to make the sale.
 Depending on the sum total of the proceeds, you may satisfy both your creditors and the IRS with this amount.

-A withdrawal will remove the Notice of Federal Tax Lien from your record, although it does not discharge your debt.
+A withdrawal will remove the Notice of Federal Tax Lien from your record, although it does not discharge your obligation.
 Filing an Application for Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien will give other creditors access to your property, much like subordination does.
-This action is helpful if you’re attempting to sell the property to settle your debts, but it does not get rid of the tax debt.
+This action is helpful if you’re attempting to sell the property to settle your back taxes, but it does not get rid of the back taxes.
 Rather, it may simply give you access to another avenue for securing the necessary funds to pay the IRS.

 If you successfully release a tax lien against your property, the IRS will update county records to reflect that the lien is no longer in place.
 Although the outstanding debt will no longer exist, except in the case of a withdrawal, and you’re free from the threat of a levy, the effect of the lien will not go away entirely.
 The lien will remain on your credit report for up to 10 years despite the fact that it’s been settled.
 This mark on your credit report will lower your credit score long into the future.
 While you can stop the actions of a tax lien, you cannot erase its impact entirely once it’s been filed.

 If you’re feeling overwhelmed by the weight of a tax lien, you can seek help.
-Contact our team at Solvable to help you resolve your debts for the most favorable outcome possible.
+Contact our team at Solvable to help you resolve your back taxes for the most favorable outcome possible.